taica00/SC1015/README.md

 # Fraudulent Job Posting Detector
 ## About
+This is our mini project for Intro to Data Science and Artificial Intelligence (SC1015) that focuses on detecting fraudulent job postings.
 ## Problem definition
 The COVID-19 pandemic has displaced millions of people from their jobs.
 In these desperate times, this has provided a perfect opportunity for online scammers to prey on their desperation.
 We are witnessing a daily rise in fake job postings and it is becoming increasingly difficult to differentiate between real and fraudulent job postings.
 Through this project, we aim to use data science and machine learning to create a classification model that uses text data features and meta-features to predict whether a job posting is fraudulent in nature.
 ## Models used